Home / Career Guides / Physical Therapy (PT) Assistant

 How much do physical therapy assistants make?

-Physical therapy assistant salaries vary by experience, industry, education, location, and organization size.
-The scope of duties, the level of supervision required, and the need for specialized certifications or experience in areas such as pediatric or geriatric rehabilitation can significantly impact compensation.
+PT assistant salaries vary by experience, industry, education, location, and organization size.
+The scope of duties, the level of supervision required, and the need for specialized certifications or experience in areas such as pediatric or geriatric rehabilitation can significantly impact their compensation.

 Highest paying industries